tommymetz/TMM-Web-Audio-Player/README.md

 ### Iframe embedding

-You can host this repo on netlify and use it as your iframe embed.
-Here is what that looks like:
+You can host this repo yourself and use it as your iframe embed.
+Here is what that looks like using netlify:

 ```
 <iframe